-II.
-Reflection and Personal Exploration Activity Options (90 Points--Pick any three):
+Task #II.
+Reflection and Personal Exploration Activity Options (90 Points--Pick any 3):

-Note: Most of the tasks below will be graded for coherence and organization (10 points); originality and generative learning (10 points); and completeness and thoroughness (10 points).
-Two tasks are due February 13th (Week 5 meeting) and the other is due March 6th (Week 8 meeting).
+Note: Most of the tasks below will be graded for coherence and organization (10 points); originality, insight, impact, and generative learning (10 points); and completeness and thoroughness (10 points).
+Two tasks are due February 9th (Week 5 meeting) and the other is due March 2nd (Week 8 meeting).
 Examples of some of these tasks may be placed at the Bobweb Web site.
 I want you to use these tasks as a means to go deep on a topic or issue.
 I want you to become a budding expert on some aspect of this course.

 Option A. Curriculum Brainstorm (30 points)

 In this option, I want you to spend 1-3 hours all alone brainstorming (perhaps in a closet with a flashlight) all the possible ways you could use critical and creative thinking and motivational techniques and cooperative learning in your job setting (page 1).
-After we share some of your ideas in class, you will spend more time personally ranking these ideas and reconfiguring your original 3-4 lists.
+After attending a few classes, you will spend more time personally ranking these ideas and reconfiguring your original 3-4 lists.
 For example, you might sort your ideas into categories or prioritizations that are useful to you this coming year (page 2).
 Next, I want you to reflect and jot down notes on this list and how it changed (page 3—single spaced).
 On the Bobweb Web site are examples of good curriculum brainstorms from prior years.
-I will give feedback on this 3-4-page assignment related to your creative and insightful ideas, coherent and complete reflection, and practical relevance to this class and your future.
+I will give feedback on this 3-4-page assignment related to your creative, originality, and insightful ideas, coherent and complete reflection, and practical relevance to this class and your future.
 (This option is HIGHLY RECOMMENDED for practicing or future teachers!)

-The exploratory thought paper allows you to summarize some of the thinking you have been doing as a result of this class (e.g., the effects of thinking skills and cooperative learning on your life).
-Your thought piece will be a 2-4 page (single-spaced) exploration and explanation of a thinking skill, motivational strategy, or cooperative learning technique or idea that you have been contemplating.
-This is not mindless idea doodling, but, instead, is a way to coherently explore something that "inspires" you (at least temporarily).
-Your paper will be graded for (1) strong logic and relevance to class, (2) personal feelings/passion and exploration/quest to know more, and (3) completeness and depth of thought.
+The exploratory thought paper allows you to summarize some of the thinking you have been doing as a result of this class or book that you have been reading related to this class.
+Your super thought piece or book review will be a 2-4 page (single-spaced) exploration and explanation of a thinking skill, motivational strategy, or cooperative learning technique or idea that you have been contemplating or reading about.
+This is not mindless idea doodling, but, instead, is a way to coherently explore something that "inspires" you at a deep level.
+Your paper will be graded for (1) insightful, creativity, and impact of points made, (2) strong logic, flow, and coherence, and (3) completeness and depth of thought.
 If you do a book review and post a piece of it to Amazon.com and share the link with me, you can gain 2 bonus points.